cogsworth4/embed-sdk-node/readme.md

   - `"OWNER"`: The business owner.
 Has full access to the business.
 Cogsworth can provision new businesses for owners only.
   - `"ADMIN"`: The business owner.
 Has full access to the business.
   - `"STAFF"`: Has limited access.
 Cannot change business settings and can only see their own appointments.
+- `business.location` -Optional- The default location for the business appointments.
+If the value starts with *https*, it will be detected as a URL.

 ## Full example